Declined -- (2)

 This time I chose not to say anything; I just went ahead and ordered my own food.
 The major reason is that those entrée dishes are quite expensive, and I don't want to spend big money on Americanized Chinese food.
 I could order fried rice but it's such a cliché, so I tried something I didn't have before—the fried yellow noodle thing.

 Still, I must say I enjoyed having my dinner at this restaurant.
-The decor is very nice, the place is not cramped with tables and seats, and I'm very impressed by their black granite tabletops and floor.
+The decor is very nice, the place is not cramped with tables and chairs, and I'm very impressed by their black granite tabletops and floor.
 The food is quite good, at least according to my friends.
 I think I'll go back again.

 ----